lorenzoeusepi77/kubernetes/README.md

        root@Ansible:~#cp /etc/ansible/kubernetes/cfg/ansible/file/config /root/.ssh/

-    h) Create ssh key and copy an all Kubernetes Server:
+    h) Create ssh key and copy an all Kubernetes Server (only if you use password authentication for
+       your servers):

        root@Ansible:~#ssh-keygen
        root@Ansible:~#ssh-copy-id centos@"MasterServerIP"